Why Earn an MBA in Sustainability and Environmental Compliance Degree?

 The International MBA in Sustainability and Environmental Compliance includes foundational business courses.
 However, students with undergraduate degrees in business may be exempted from these courses.
 Participants also take classes covering environmental issues, energy and society, and environmental compliance/sustainability, as well as courses in the following areas:

 - Global entrepreneurship

 - Multinational corporate environments

 SNHU offers an optional two-week study abroad program in countries with emerging markets, such as Russia, China, Brazil, and Turkey.
 Students can also take advantage of the University's International Business Modeling Laboratory for their research activities.
 The 39-credit program can be completed in 18 months.

 Opportunities for MBAs abound in businesses of nearly all sizes and types.
 Most MBAs find employment in management, scientific, and technical consulting services (including environmental consulting).
-Employment in these fields is projected to expand at a very high rate of 83% through 2020.
 Specifically, MBAs find employment in financial services, science and technology, healthcare, and manufacturing.
 They may work for large corporations, smaller environmental consulting firms, renewable energy and sustainability trade associations, and environmental nonprofits.